 Need immediate de-stressing?
-This article will show you some instant ways to relax.
+This article on instant relaxation techniques will help you relax fast.

 Make Time For Fun and Relaxation

-As stress builds up and you get busier with life obligations, it’s often easy to forget about your own needs.
-Therefore, one critical component of stress management is the prioritizing of “me” time.
+As daily stress builds up and you get busier with life obligations, it’s often easy to forget about your own needs.
+Therefore, one critical component of managing the stresses of daily life is the prioritizing of “me” time.
 Remember– nurturing yourself is a necessity, not a luxury.
 If you regularly make time for fun and relaxation, you’ll already be in a better place to handle life’s stressors.

 ➢ Schedule in leisure time.
 Include rest and relaxation in your daily schedule–even write it down on your calendar–even if it’s just for 5-10 minutes.
 Don’t allow other obligations to encroach.
 This is your time to take a break from all responsibilities and recharge your batteries.